 Jericho Cottage, once owned by renowned Cornish artist John Opie.
 Near here, we got

+a fright when a grass snake slithered across the path in front of us.
 You emerge out of the valley at Blue Hills Tin Streams, where you can see a working

 water wheel and tin smelting in the traditional way.
 Then perhaps stop at Trevellas